HL7/cqf-measures/input/pages/measure-terminology-service.md

     5. SHALL reject attempts to update elements of a Library other than status if the Library is not in "draft" status
     6. SHALL reject attempts to create Libraries that have the same "url" and "version" as another Library

-### Server Operations

-1. SHALL support the `metadata?mode=terminology`, returning a list of all supported code systems, whether they are explicitly made available as CodeSystem resources or not

 2. To ensure performant operations with large code systems and value sets, a measure terminology service SHALL support [batch](https://hl7.org/fhir/http.html#transaction) operations for at least the following:
     1. CodeSystem read